crebollarramirez/cse15l-lab-reports/lab5-elements/lab-report-5-week-10.md

 I can say that this should return an empty ArrayList because there are characters between the closed bracket and open parenthesis, which indicates it is not a link.
 My implementation is correct for this file and I believe that professor's implementation is incorrect.

 ![Image](code.PNG)

+The bug in this code doesn't check if there are charactres between the closed bracket and open barenthesis.
+An extra condition much be assed to satisiy this test.

+## The Second Difference I found:
+test-files/495.md